-If libcurl is capable of resolving an address to multiple IP versions (which it is if it is IPv6-capable), this option tells libcurl to resolve names to IPv6 addresses only. default statistics.
+If curl is capable of resolving an address to multiple IP versions (which it is if it is IPv6-capable), this option tells curl to resolve names to IPv6 addresses only.

 -a, --append

 (FTP/SFTP) When used in an upload, this will tell curl to append to the target file instead of overwriting it.
 If the file doesn't exist, it will be created.
 Note that this flag is ignored by some SSH servers (including OpenSSH).